rozek/notes-on-gundb/README.md

 > Nota bene: if preferred, you may also extend GunDB with a method which returns the actual payload of a node given by its context, as shown [below](https://github.com/rozek/notes-on-gundb#contextdata)

-### Addressing multiple Nodes at once ###

-Until now, GunDB nodes have been addressed using `get` by specifying a literal path or key.
-Invoking `get` with such a string is the short variant of the general form

-`context.get({'#':path, '.':key_pattern})`

-where `path` is the context path of all nodes which shall be addressed and `key_pattern` specifies any constraints the context key should meet in order for the node to be addressed. `key_pattern` is an object with the following properties:

-* `'='` specifies the exact key of a node
-* `'*'` specifies the first few characters of any node's key (called the "prefix")
-* `'>'` specifies the lexically lowest allowed node key (warning: behaves like "≧")
-* `'<'` specifies the lexically highest allowed node key (warning: behaves like "≦")
-* `'%'` specifies how many bytes a peer may load from storage before completing its current response
-* `'-'` specifies whether the set of available ids should be scanned upwards or downwards?

-A few examples should help understanding these properties and their semantics:

-* `context.get({'#':path, '.':{ '=':key }})`<br>is just the long form of `context.get(path).get(key)`
-* (t.b.w, the author could not get it to work yet)

-A [Wiki page](https://github.com/amark/gun/wiki/Strings,-Keys-and-Lex-Rules) describes how the comparison works in detail.

-(t.b.w, see section on LEX in the wiki page about [RAD](https://github.com/amark/gun/wiki/RAD) , Pagination)

 ### Following Links ###

 If a property of a given node looks like a link (i.e., it is an object with the single property `#` which contains a string), then the (always absolute) id of the link target may be extracted and used as an argument for `Gun.get()` in order to address the target node.